Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Analysis and Results

-The first \ac{POD} mode consists of strong fluctuations directly behind the sphere $x/D < 2.5$, with substantially weaker fluctuations present around $x/D = 3.5$.
-The streamwise fluctuations, shown in figure~\ref{fig:POD_Modes}a(i), are opposite in sign across the centreline, at which they are zero, while the transverse fluctuations, shown in figure~\ref{fig:POD_Modes}a(ii), alternate in sign in the streamwise direction and are maximum at the centreline.
-The second \ac{POD} mode, the streamwise and transverse components of which are shown in figures~\ref{fig:POD_Modes}b(i) and~\ref{fig:POD_Modes}b(ii), respectively, appears similar to the first mode, with the structures propagated downstream.
+The first \ac{POD} mode consists of strong fluctuations directly behind the sphere at $x/D < 2.5$, with substantially weaker fluctuations present around $x/D = 3.5$.
+The streamwise fluctuations, shown in figure~\ref{fig:POD_Modes}a\@(i), are opposite in sign across the centreline, where they vanish, while the transverse fluctuations, shown in figure~\ref{fig:POD_Modes}a\@(ii), alternate in sign along the streamwise direction and are maximal at the centreline.
+The second \ac{POD} mode, the streamwise and transverse components of which are shown in figures~\ref{fig:POD_Modes}b\@(i) and~\ref{fig:POD_Modes}b\@(ii), respectively, appears similar to the first mode, with the structures shifted downstream.
 The structures present at $x/D < 2.5$ in the first mode are now located at $1.5 < x/D < 3.5$, and new structures with opposite sign are present at $x/D < 1.5$, suggesting that these modes represent a propagating structure of fluctuations with opposing sign.
-Although the third \ac{POD} mode, shown in figure~\ref{fig:POD_Modes}c, is asymmetric in the measured plane, it is similar in structure to the first and second modes, suggesting that the structure is not always planar symmetric.
+Although the third \ac{POD} mode, shown in figure~\ref{fig:POD_Modes}c, is asymmetric in the measured plane, it is similar in structure to the first and second modes, suggesting that the structure is not always planar-symmetric.
 The fourth and fifth \ac{POD} modes, shown in figures~\ref{fig:POD_Modes}d and~\ref{fig:POD_Modes}e, respectively, both exhibit symmetric V-shaped structures in the streamwise fluctuations and antisymmetric structures in the transverse fluctuations.
-Although the fifth mode appears more symmetric/antisymmetric in the measurement plane than the fourth, it still resembles the fourth mode propagated downstream.
+Although the streamwise and transverse components of the fifth \ac{POD} mode appear more symmetric and antisymmetric, respectively, than those of the fourth mode, it still resembles the fourth mode shifted downstream.